jitsi/handbook/docs/dev-guide/iframe-events.md

 rendering.
-Fired when a window is first given a source, whenever that source is changed with [`setSecondScreen`](dev-guide-iframe-commands#setsecondscreen), and whenever a live role resolves to a different participant, so a `stage` window emits this every time the active speaker changes.
+Fired when a window is first given a source, whenever that source is changed with [`setSecondScreen`](dev-guide-iframe-commands#setsecondscreen), and whenever a live role resolves to a different participant, so a `stage` window emits this every time the meeting's main stage changes, whether that is a new active speaker or a participant somebody pinned.

 The listener receives an object with the following structure: